 The PHP OPcache increases the performance of your shop by caching processed PHP source code in memory.
 The MageHost servers are configured to re-read a script when it is changed.

 However if you use a deploy method which switches to a new version of the code by replacing a symlink to a new release, PHP does not detect the change.
 This will cause strange things to happen.

 If you use a deployment method which changes one ore more symlinks to point to the new version of the PHP code, you will need to flush the OPcache.

-Execute this line in SSH or in a script after the deploy to flush the OPcache:
+Execute this line in SSH, or preferably, in a script after the deploy to flush the PHP OPcache: